Milan Zagorac

-Milan Zagorac (Serbian Cyrillic: Милан Загорац; born 15 June 1980) is a Serbian football defender.
+Milan Zagorac (Serbian Cyrillic: Милан Загорац; born 15 June 1980) is a Serbian former professional footballer who played as a defender.

-Playing career
+Career

 Zagorac played for OFK Beograd before becoming the first foreign player to sign for FC Desna Chernihiv in 2003.

 He also played with FK BSK Batajnica in the 1997–98 Serbian League Belgrade.

 Zagorac signed with FC Inter Baku and played in the Azerbaijan Premier League between 2005 and 2010.
 He made appearances for Inter Baku in the 2008-2009 UEFA Champions League qualifiers and in the 2009–10 UEFA Europa League.
 Inter Baku was defeated by Partizan 3–1 on aggregate in the Champions League in 2008, with Zagorac playing in both matches.
 Inter Baku then subsequently lost 2–1 to Spartak Trnava in the Europa League on 2 July 2009.